-For patients with a history of susceptibility to periodontal (gum) diseases, periodontal maintenance needs to be conducted at more frequent intervals.
-Statistical modeling and Delta Dental's claims-data analysis show that these nonsurgical benefits are more economical than periodontal surgery, in addition to being health-preserving and reducing the rate of tooth loss.
+For patients with a history of susceptibility to periodontal (gum) diseases, periodontal maintenance needs to be conducted more frequently.
+Data analysis show that these nonsurgical benefits are more economical than periodontal surgery, in addition to being health-preserving and reducing the rate of tooth loss.

-EBICP offers additional cleanings and topical fluoride application for persons with prior surgical or nonsurgical treatment of periodontal disease.
-Click the link below to find out if your group plan includes EBICP.
-If it does, you will be automatically eligible for additional benefits based on your dental-claims history.
+EBICP offers additional cleanings and topical fluoride application for persons with prior treatment of periodontal disease.

-Suppressed immune systems can result from an autoimmune disease, like Sjögren's syndrome or HIV/AIDS, or from immune-system supression caused by drugs such as those used to prevent rejection of transplants.
+Suppressed immune systems can result from an autoimmune disease, like Sjögren's syndrome or HIV/AIDS, or from immune-system suppression caused by drugs such as those used to prevent rejection of transplants.

-A suppressed immune system can trigger a number of adverse oral-health conditions.
-Patients with autoimmune conditions or those taking immunosuppressive drugs require a higher degree of dental care to prevent these complications and detect conditions that may be early indicators of more serious problems.
+A suppressed immune system can trigger adverse oral-health conditions.
+Patients with autoimmune conditions or those taking immunosuppressive drugs require additional dental care to prevent these complications and detect conditions that may be early indicators of more serious problems.
 The most common oral complication, dry mouth, increases the chances of tooth decay and other problems.
-Early detection and more frequent visits to your dentist help maintain good oral health.
+Early detection and more frequent dentist visits help maintain good oral health.